M-IDoL: Information Decomposition for Modality-Specific and Diverse Representation Learning in Medical Foundation Model: Datasets

 \subsection{Pathology}

-\textbf{NCH-100K} \cite{NCT-CRC-HE-100K} comprises $100,000$ non-overlapping image patches extracted from hematoxylin and eosin (H\&E)-stained histopathology slides of human colorectal cancer (CRC) and normal colorectal tissue.
+\textbf{NCH-100K} \footnotemark[3] comprises $100,000$ non-overlapping image patches extracted from hematoxylin and eosin (H\&E)-stained histopathology slides of human colorectal cancer (CRC) and normal colorectal tissue.
 Each patch is assigned to one of nine tissue categories: Adipose (ADI), Background (BACK), Debris (DEB), Lymphocytes (LYM), Mucus (MUC), Smooth muscle (MUS), Normal colon mucosa (NORM), Cancer-associated stroma (STR), and Colorectal adenocarcinoma epithelium (TUM).

-\textbf{NCH-7K} \cite{NCT-CRC-HE-100K} is a histopathology dataset comprising $7,180$ H\&E-stained image patches collected from 50 patients with colorectal adenocarcinoma, with no patient overlap with NCT-CRC-HE-100K.
-All tissue specimens were provided by the NCT tissue bank and follow the same preparation and staining protocol as in NCT-CRC-HE-100K.
+\textbf{NCH-7K} \footnotemark[3] is a histopathology dataset comprising $7,180$ H\&E-stained image patches collected from 50 patients with colorectal adenocarcinoma, with no patient overlap with NCH-100K.
+All tissue specimens were provided by the NCT tissue bank and follow the same preparation and staining protocol as in NCH-100K.

 \textbf{PanNuke} \cite{PanNuke} is a semi-automatically generated benchmark for nuclei instance diagnosis.
 It provides large-scale, fine-grained nuclei annotations spanning $19$ tissue types and five cell categories.
 The dataset contains $7,901$ images (each of size $256 \times 256$ pixels) and 189,744 labeled nuclei.